Cadillac ATS: Powertrains

-In 2014, for the 2015 model year, Cadillac had made minor engine adjustments.
-General Motors increased torque figures to the 2.0-litre model by 47 Nm, representing a 14 percent increase over the previous model.
+For the 2015 model year, Cadillac made minor engine adjustments, increasing torque figures for the 2.0-liter model by 47 Nm, representing a 14 percent increase over the previous model.
 This was achieved by engine calibration that resulted in increased boost pressure for better performance.
-In 2015, for the 2016 model year, Cadillac had redesigned the 3.0 V6 engine, which features a new paddle-shift eight-speed automatic transmission.
-The 2.0-litre turbo and the 3.6-litre V6 models both introduce Stop/Start technology, while the 3.6 model adds Active Fuel Management, a technology initially used by GM cars such as Holden, Chevrolet, and GMC vehicles which allows the V6 engine to "turn off" half of the cylinders.
-This technology, General Motors says, enhances fuel economy up to a company-estimated 9 percent over the previous V6.
-The 2-door coupe variant went on sale in Q2-Q3 of 2014 as a 2015 model.
+For the 2016 model year, Cadillac redesigned the 3.0 V6 engine with a new paddle-shift eight-speed automatic transmission.
+The 2.0-liter turbo and the 3.6-liter V6 models both introduced Stop/Start technology, while the 3.6 model added Active Fuel Management, a technology initially used by GM brands such as Holden, Chevrolet, and GMC which allows the V6 engine to "turn off" half of the cylinders.
+GM stated that this technology would enhance fuel economy up to an estimated 9 percent over the previous V6.
+The 2-door coupe variant went on sale in between the second and third quarters of 2014 as a 2015 model.

-Due to the 23 percent decrease in sales of the ATS through May 2016, Cadillac had decided to streamline the lineup for 2017 by discontinuing the 2.5-litre engine, which had left the 272 hp 2.0-litre turbo inline-four engine as the ATS' entry-level offering.
+Due to the 23 percent decrease in sales of the ATS through May 2016, Cadillac decided to streamline the lineup for 2017 by discontinuing the 2.5-liter engine, leaving the 272 hp 2.0-liter turbo inline-four engine as the ATS' entry-level offering.